 - Where staff have access to an internal email system, then they could access their account and await further instruction.
-In practical terms, staff would need to be familiar with accessing their account through a variety of means; e.g. laptop, smartphone or tablet. - Contact from Keyholders to staff not in the building (if prior to or near the start of the school day).
-List to be checked on Inventry. - 6.4 Visitors using the facilities during the working school day:
+In practical terms, staff would need to be familiar with accessing their account through a variety of means; e.g., laptop, smartphone or tablet. - 6.4 Visitors using the facilities during the working school day: